rojda-o/Wings-and-Weather-2/README.md

 # Wings & Weather 2
-In this game, players control a phoenix bird that:

-- Flies across the screen, flapping its wings with a smooth animation.
-- Gains new life by colliding with SunnyClouds and takes damage by colliding with StormyClouds.
-- Resurrects from ashes when healed after damage, showcasing a unique animation.
-- Plays different sound effects for interactions (thunderstorm, healing sounds).
-- Navigates through multiple gameplay scenes with seamless transitions and asynchronous loading.

 ## How to Play
 - The game starts at the Main Menu, where you can control all game sounds using the slider in the bottom-right corner.